vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

       of the container's init system. `lxc-init` is run as PID 1 to reap child processes and to run *cmd*.
 The container is stopped when *cmd* finishes.

+    `-n`, `--network`
+      If the container is started using the `-r`, `--run-container` option, configure the network before running *cmd*.
+Normally the network is brought up by the container's init system, for which `osctld` generates configuration files.
+Since `ct exec` does not use the container's init system when starting the container, the network is by default not configured.

+      Note that only static IP address and route configuration can be setup in this way.
+DHCP client is not run.

 `ct runscript` [*options*] *ctid* *script*
   Execute *script* within the context of container *ctid*.